Letter #01 - 2006

 Boris Spassky

 1. If Spassky takes the Bishop with his Queen, Fischer's Queen may take the white e4 Pawn.
-This is a powerful move for this threatens mate at g2 (QxP++) or taking the white Bishop at e1 with the same consequences.
+This powerful move threatens mate at g2 (Qxg2#) or taking the white Bishop at e1 with the same consequences.

 2. On the other side, any move the white Queen makes other than taking the a4 Bishop, Fischer will exchange his Bishop for white's d1 Bishop and forcing Spassky's Queen to capture the black Bishop.
 This again, allows Fischer to take the white e4 Pawn and no matter what Spassky does, Fischer still has a potential mate, superior position or a c4 Pawn capture to follow.

-The above scenarios leave Spassky with a very weak situation in position and pieces with a vulnerable King exposed, a bad Bishop with limited mobility, and a Queen committed to protect his King.
+The above scenarios leave Spassky with a very weak situation in position and pieces with a vulnerable and exposed King, a bad Bishop with limited mobility, and a Queen committed to protect his King.

 As you may know, most professional Chess players resign when they feel their position is hopeless.
 They do it quite often long before the game should end rather than being checkmated.